bueler/p4pdes/c/ch8/koch/README.md

 koch/
 =====

-This directory contains script `poisson.sh` which does the following for-fun
+This directory contains script `snowflake.sh` which does a for-fun example:
-example:

-1. Generate a Koch snowflake polygon, a pseudo-fractal, in triangle-readable file `koch.poly`.
+1. Generate a Koch snowflake polygon in triangle-readable `.poly` file.
-2. Triangulates the interior S of the polygon and generates `unfem`-readable files `koch.1.*`.
+2. Triangulates the polygon and generates `unfem`-readable files `koch.1.*`.
 3. Solves the Poisson equation,  -grad^2 u = 1,  with u=0 Dirichlet boundary
-conditions, on S.
+conditions.
 4. Generates an image `snowflake.pdf` showing u(x,y) as a contour map.

 Before running the example do